jrpotter/notebook/notes/linkers/relocatable.md

 %%ANKI
 Basic
 With respect to linkers, a local symbol corresponds to what kind of C construct?
-Back: A static function or global variable defined in the given module.
+Back: A static function or variable defined in the given module.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: c17
 <!--ID: 1735159138677-->